0xPolygonMiden/miden-node/rpc/README.md

 ### Installing RPC

-RPC is being installed and run as a part of [Miden node](../README.md#installing-the-node).
+RPC can be installed and run as a part of [Miden node](../README.md#installing-the-node).
 But if you intend on running RPC as a separated process, you need to install and run it separately:

 ```sh